ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology.md

 Analogously, the increasing number of features and functions that constitute components of a device start to blur the lines that are required to categorize each solution and approach precisely.
-To address this increasingly challenging categorization, the term Computing Context defines the characteristics of the system entities that can take on the role of an Attestee and/or the role of a Verifier.
+To address this increasingly challenging categorization, the term Computing Context defines the characteristics of the system entities that can take on the role of an Attestor and/or the role of a Verifier.
 This approach is intended to provide a stable basis of definitions for future solutions that continuous to remain viable long-term.